UltimateSteve99/KSP-B-Sides/README.md

 ## Known Issues - This is my first mod, help is welcome!
 1. Oceans do not show up in the ScaledSpace versions of Moho and Vall.
 Kerbin's ScaledSpace model does not match up with its PQS model.
-2. Moho's atmospheric halo is blue, when it is supposed to be red (I have tried a few things, help)
-3. Portions of Laythe's terrain disappear sometimes
-4. Jool's ocean does not play nice with low camera angles
+2. Jool's ocean does not play nice with low camera angles
+3. Jool's atmosphere does not play nice with high camera angles
-5. Kerbol's luminosity increase does not work as intended, solar panels still generate the default amount of power.
+4. Kerbol's luminosity increase does not work as intended, solar panels still generate the default amount of power.
-6. The highest peaks on Kerbin and Pol exceed the fade-out distance for the PQS and are translucent.
-I can't figure out how to make my changes to these values actually get applied.
-7. Time warp altitudes are unchanged from vanilla
+5. Time warp altitudes are unchanged from vanilla (laziness)
-8. Minimum safe altitudes are unchanged from vanilla, do not trust KER or the debug menu, you will crash into mountains.
+6. Minimum safe altitudes are unchanged from vanilla (can't figure out how), do not trust KER or the debug menu, you will crash into mountains.

 ## Changelog
 ### 1.0